Copper Creek Project

 The Copper Creek property has had a substantial amount of exploration conducted on it, with 480 drill holes and 670,000 feet of drilling to date, and there is significant potential for additional discoveries on this large claim block.
 Development to date on the property has been confined to the original 7 square miles highlighted by the inset block in Figure 1.
 There are over 400 known breccia deposits on the 5,100+ acre original Copper Creek property, of which only about 35 have had drilling on or near them and only 8 are included in the resource and have been adequately drill tested.
 A multitude of other high-potential target exploration areas have been identified in this prolific area of breccia outcrops with more than 80% of the original property and all of the new 22 square mile addition still open to further exploration.

-During 2011 and 2012 Redhawk completed a number of initiatives designed to provide sufficient information to commence a new Preliminary Economic Analysis (PEA) in late 2012.
+During 2011 and 2012 Redhawk Copper completed a number of initiatives designed to provide sufficient information to commence a new Preliminary Economic Analysis (PEA) in late 2012.
 This included a 30,000 meter drill program; oriented core and additional geo-tech work; hydrology studies; advanced metallurgical studies; and the completion of the environmental studies to cover the entire original 7 square mile property.
-The initial part of the study will be to review different surface and underground mining approaches and determine the best mining technique for Copper Creek.
+The initial part of that study was to review different surface and underground mining approaches and determine the best mining technique for Copper Creek.
 Following this trade off review the PEA continued with the selected underground mining approach.

 An amended PEA was completed in October 2013 and was developed around a 25,000 short tons per day (tpd) underground room and pillar/post pillar primary operation in the porphyry deposit, room and pillar/post pillar and cut and fill mining in the breccia resources, and open pit mining of the Old Reliable breccia resource.
 Processing is a conventional copper flotation concentrator with a molybdenum separation circuit.
 The project produces a US$488m NPV at a 7.5% discount pretax and a 16% IRR at US$3.30 copper price.
 Copper production is estimated at 121 million pounds (55,200 metric tonnes) per year at a cost of US$1.74 per pound of copper net of byproducts.

 The cash flow analysis in the PEA is pre-tax.
-If the project is profitable, Redhawk would be subject to tax in the State of Arizona.
-For financial planning and budgeting purposes, combined federal and state corporate income taxes have been estimated at 39.53 percent.
+If the project is profitable, the project would be subject to tax in the State of Arizona.
+For financial planning and budgeting purposes, combined federal and state corporate income taxes were estimated in 2013 to be 39.53 percent.
+Since then tax rates in the United States have had a signficant drop.

 The PEA is preliminary in nature and it includes inferred resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 There is no certainty that the PEA will be realized.